 Select Build> Wall> Straight Exterior Wall , then click and drag, from right to left, to draw a wall.
 This wall will become the clerestory.

-Do not worry about positioning it precisely as you draw - the wall can be moved to the correct location accurately in a moment.
+Do not worry about positioning it precisely as you draw as the wall can be moved to the correct location accurately in a moment.

 If you draw the wall on the Attic floor, a warning message may display as you draw.
 Click OK to continue.